title. Nosework Workshop

 "I got nothin'!"
 Shadow's intro to Nosework at Pets Alive West.

 During the second run, we the audience noticed that the dogs’ focus on the task at hand had really sharpened – even the shy dogs began to overcome their worries about being in a new environment.
-That dog in the mirror was less of a concern for the shelter dogs, and we began to see the beginnings of that “active search” that indicates that the dog is really using his nose.
+The dog in the mirror was less of a concern for the shelter dogs, and we began to see the beginnings of that “active search” body language that indicated the dog was really using his nose.
 It was very exciting to be in a room full of people who were keenly observing subtle changes in behavior.(3)

 Phoebe, former legacy dog at PAW, is always happy to play the “find the treat! game.

 By the 3rd run of the day, all of the dogs were really on task!
 Their enthusiasm and focus on finding the hide box grew, and many of the dogs recognized the presence of the boxes as the cue to begin sniffing and searching.
 At this point in the afternoon, the cardboard boxes that we had started with were still present – but so were several novel objects (bowls, bins, baskets, long cardboard tubes, etc.) and one additional helper.
 The chicken treat was placed in a new container, and it was a brand new challenge for the dogs to find.
 Once the dog was busy recovering his reward, the second helper placed a new piece of chicken in a new, novel container – and the game was on again!

 I loved attending this workshop , and I use the Nosework games since that workshop for nearly every shelter dog I've met since then.
 It’s been great fun to involve the dog-walking volunteers who love their friends at the shelters as I do, and love to see them find another outlet for their energy and curiosity.

 Here were my big takeaways from the seminar.

 Any handler of any skill level can play this game with any dog of any age.